Northwest69/Hamster/README.md

-Hamster 0.3.3 created by Peter Chau
+Hamster 1.0.0 created by Peter Chau
 ===================================
 Start Date: June 5, 2015
-Project: Alpha

 Hamster checks if ultraSensor sees anything 40 cm in front of it.
 If it does, it chooses an random action based on a set of probabilities.
 Otherwise, Hamster drives forward.

 When Hamster is in 'Learning Mode', it evaluates it's actions and modifies the probability set until it's tried 100 times.
 The blue light is on when it's in 'Learning Mode'!

+When Hamster is in 'Roam Mode', it uses the probability set to avoid objects!

+When Hamster is in 'Standby Mode', it does nothing until it sees something.
+When it does see something, it enters 'Roam Mode'

 Data is sent to PC via bluetooth serial terminal.